A person dressed as a medieval knight in armor standing outdoors near a water body, holding a sword, with trees and a cloudy sky in the background.

 Katrina Mcgonagle

-Member of the Westgate Street community
+Member of the Westgate Street community, Gloucester

 Qualified therapeutic counsellor

-Community Produce for Strike A Light CIC
+Community Producer for Strike A Light CIC

 Photographed at Gloucester Boating Lake, Westgate Park